fzdwx/burst/docs/en/README.md

 # burst | [中文](https://github.com/fzdwx/burst/blob/main/README.md)

+**My English is not good, so use Google Translate for all English documents.**

 It is a program that can expose intranet services to the internet, using `REST API` to manage.

 **Note: The current version may still have many bugs, please use it with caution!**